wooey/Wooey/docs/scripts.rst

 ------------------

 Scripts and script groups can be relegated to certain groups of users.
-The 'user groups' option, if set, will restrict script usage to users within selected groups.
+The 'user groups' option, if set, will restrict script visibility and usage to users within selected groups.
+Membership in any group assigned directly to the script or to its parent script group is sufficient.

 Scripts and groups may also be shut off to all users by unchecking the ``script/group active`` option.